Finding the Top Financial Advisors in Sarasota, Florida

 The firm generally invests client assets in stocks, bonds, mutual funds and exchange-traded funds (ETFs).
 But it may consider other types of securities if it deems appropriate for your financial profile and investment goals.
 It may also utilize the help of sub-advisors.

 Walsh & Associates has a client base that consists mostly of non-high-net-worth individuals and high-net-worth individuals.
 It also advises trusts, estates, charities, pension and profit-sharing plans and businesses.

 The firm is fee-based, so some advisors may earn commissions.
-This is a potential conflict of interest, but as the firm is a fiduciary, its advisors still must act in the client's best interest.
+This is a potential conflict of interest, but as the firm is a fiduciary, its advisors still must act in the client's best interest at all times.

 Walsh & Associates Background

 Walsh & Associates first opened its doors in 2011 and is principally owned by Joseph P. Walsh, Jr., who is both a certified financial planner (CFP) and a chartered financial analyst (CFA), among other such certifications.
 His sons, Joseph Walsh III, Thomas Walsh and Michael Walsh, are minority owners.
 Among his sons' are such designations as CFAs, accredited investment fiduciary and certified private wealth advisor.

 The firm breaks down its services into three main segments.
 First, through its asset-management program, the firm creates a diversified portfolio for an individual client based on personal factors such as long-term investment goals and risk profile.
 Second, its comprehensive portfolio management service combines this with financial planning services that address such topics as retirement and estate planning, tax management and investing for education through funds like a 529 college savings plan.

 Finally, the firm offers its proprietary Red Flag Audit program, where it takes a deep dive into your financial situation to identify and address areas in your financial life that need specific attention.
 The scope of the plan depends entirely on the individual, but it may touch on the following: